-The toddler (ages 1 to 3 years) phase can often be challenging when it comes to feeding.
+The toddler (ages 1 to 3 years) phase may often be challenging when it comes to feeding.
 Several developmental changes occur at this time.
 Toddlers are striving for independence and control.
-Their growth rate slows down and with this comes a decrease in appetite.
-These changes can make meal time difficult.
+Their growth rate slows down and with this may come a decrease in appetite.
+These changes may make meal time difficult.
 It is important for parents to provide structure and set limits for the toddler.

 A toddler can want to be in control at meal time.
-As a caregiver, you are responsible for what the child is offered to eat and where and when it is presented.
+As a caregiver, you are responsible for what food your child is offered and where and when it is presented.
 The child is then responsible for how much food he or she eats.
-Talk to your child, but not about how much food he/she needs to eat.
+Talk to your child, but not about how much food they need to eat.
 This will help to avoid struggles and control issues at mealtimes.
-This responsibility includes providing a quiet, pleasant, distraction-free (no television or radio), and safe environment for meals and snacks.
-The following are suggestions to help manage your child’s nutrition.
+This responsibility includes providing a safe, quiet, pleasant, and distraction-free (no television or phones), during meals and snacks.
+The following are suggestions to help encourage your child’s success at mealtimes.